demaxism/Angular-Employee-Review-System/README.md

-# Full Stack Developer Challenge
+# Employee review system built with Angular
 This demo is composed by a front-end client and a back-end server.

 ## Finished scope